zt-initech/pillow-simd/README.md

 ### Some conclusion

 Pillow is always faster than ImageMagick.
-And Pillow-SIMD is always faster than Pillow in 2—2.5 time.
+And Pillow-SIMD is faster than Pillow in 2—2.5 time.
 In general Pillow-SIMD with AVX2 almost always **10 times faster** than ImageMagick.